TheEvergreenStateCollege/upper-division-cs-24-25/dof-25wi/Schedule.md

 * [Monday 1/27](week-04/Monday.md)
   * Potluck, user
-  * Paul will lead a 1 hour activity on
-    * Kanban with GitHub Issues / Projects
-    * Clover API sandbox for updating inventory
 * [Tuesday 1/28](week-04/Tuesday.md)
   * Will teach a 30 minute activity on 3D CAD design or 3D printing
 * [Thursday 1/30](week-04/Thursday.md)